 So how is audio transmitted wireless?
 Well, we can’t simply project the audio signal through the air since it’s confined as an electrical signal.
-We could transduce this signal to a mechanical wave but then we’d have sound being transmitted through the medium which would defeat the purpose.
+We could transduce this signal to a mechanical wave, but then we’d have sound transmitted through the medium, defeating the purpose.

 Audio signals, therefore, are encoded into carrier signals that are imperceptible to humans.
 Carrier signals used in wireless headphone audio transmission are typically in radio frequencies or infrared frequencies.

 What happens is the wireless headphone transmitter, whether that is your smartphone using Bluetooth or a physical transmitter device, encodes the audio into a wireless signal format with a specific frequency and projects that signal into the air.

 The wireless receiver in the headphones is tuned to accept this wireless frequency and acts to decode the signal, taking the original audio signal from it.

 Note that analog audio and digital audio can be encoded into a carrier signal by analog or digital transmitters, respectively, and decoded by a compatible analog or digital receiver.
 However, the carrier signal itself must be a continuous analog signal.

 To learn more about wireless headphones before we jump into the best models under $500, please consider reading the following My New Microphone articles: